gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 `<identifier>` is a legal identifier.
 Two declarations or optional statements in the same object must not have identical identifiers, even across if statement blocks.

 The optional `<constant_value>` defines which value this field should always be sent as, used for padding values.
+Fields received with a different value will not lead to failed parsing.

 The optional `<upcast>` is used for an enum which should be sent over the network as a different type than it is defined with.
 This is in order to prevent needing multiple enums for the same concept.